 Lionel Richie.
-Father of 3 – Nicole, Miles, and Sofia.
-Grandfather of 2 – Harlow and Sparrow.
+Music Icon.
 International Superstar.
+100 million albums sold worldwide.
 Oscar winner.
 5 time Grammy winner.
 16-time American Music Award winner.
 Golden Globe winner.
 5 time People’s Choice Award winner.
 A World Music Lifetime Achievement Award recipient.
 A Star on the Hollywood Walk Of Fame.
 An ASCAP Lifetime Achievement Award recipient.
 A United Negro College Fund Achievement Award recipient.
 A Goldene Kamera Award winner.
 Songwriters Hall of Fame Inductee.
 Tuskegee Institute Honorary Doctor of Music Degree.
 Germany’s ECHO Award for Lifetime Achievement.
 TV Land Icon Award recipient.
 Hong Kong’s Rojo Award winner.
 Alabama Music Hall of Fame Inductee.
 Italy’s San Remo Festival Lifetime Achievement Award winner.
 World Music Awards Lifetime Achievement Award Winner.
 National Academy of Recording Arts & Sciences Governors Award winner.
-100 million albums sold worldwide.

-Let’s fast forward to Lionel’s college years.
-Lionel, a tennis player, was walking across campus in his short, white tennis shorts and carrying a saxophone.
+In Lionel’s college years, he was a tennis player, and one fortuitous day he was walking across campus in his short, white tennis shorts carrying a saxophone.
 A few members of a group called The Mystics, approached Lionel and asked if he knew how to play that saxophone.
 Lionel, knowing a couple notes, proudly exclaimed, “Yes!”
 Eventually, Lionel was invited to join their group which would later be renamed The Commodores.

-It’s now 1971.
-Motown Records was founded in Detroit, Michigan by CEO and Chairman Berry Gordy and was huge at this point.
+Motown Records was founded in Detroit, Michigan by Berry Gordy, CEO and Chairman and was huge by 1971.
 Skip Miller was the Vice President of Motown University as Lionel jokingly calls it today.
 One night, Skip Miller walked into a club, saw The Commodores perform on stage and realized these kids had talent.
 Lionel, along with the rest of the group, was presented to Berry Gordy and given a record deal.
 This record label was prolific at the time because it had the most respected R&B and soul acts of the era including The Supremes, Marvin Gaye, Smoky Robinson, Stevie Wonder, The Temptations, and The Jackson 5, who The Commodores would later tour with.
 As the opening act for The Jackson 5, The Commodores began the start of their international success.
 They released their first single, “Machine Gun” in 1974, which reached #7 on the US R&B charts.
-The Commodores would go on have more singles that topped the charts including “Brick House”, “Just To Be Close To You”, and “Too Hot Ta Trot” to list a few.
+The Commodores would go on have more singles that topped the charts including “Brick House”, “Just To Be Close To You”, “Too Hot Ta Trot” to list a few.

 Lionel has built a life out of doing precisely what people presumed he could not do.
 “Growing up if you told me to go left, I would go right,” laughs Lionel.
 “If you brought me into a room and said there’s one door that I absolutely cannot open, that’s the door I’m going to open.”
 And just like the legends he admires, from Sinatra to Santana, Lionel knows what it’s like to hear a door close as well.
 He’s survived the roller coaster ride of the music business by refusing to let others define him.
 The Lionel Richie story has always been about making that leap of faith with no net.

-You would think that Lionel would be content with his career, which has spanned over three decades, but Lionel insists on creating an even deeper legacy by transitioning from the music business to the business of music.
-Lionel is working with his peers in his address book, continuing to drive himself towards the branding of his name and likeness in every aspect.
-This venture will prove his ability to continue to think outside the box.
+You would think that Lionel would be content with his career, which has spanned over three decades, but Lionel insists on pushing forward and marking new territory in his musical legacy.
 It is of utmost importance to Lionel to maintain a personal growing relationship with his fans, who he definitely values as one of the many reasons for his continuing success.